Position

 - Low maintenance

-- Perfect for wildlife gardens
+- Perfect for wildlife gardens, attracting bees and beneficial insects

 -